 Attorney, Association & More

 Attorney: You do not need an attorney before you have a contract.
 Until an offer is signed by all parties it remains just that, an offer.
-Only after it is signed by buyers and sellers does it become a 'contract'.
-All common sales contracts have built in periods for attorney review.
-An attorney will use this time to examine the contract and make necessary modifications (i.e. post possession, etc.).
-With the most common contracts (ie 6.1) both the buyer and seller attorneys have 5-10 business days to make appropriate modifications to the contract and addendums.
-Since this period is 'built-in' both parties can feel comfortable signing a contract prior to delivery to their attorney.
+Only after it is signed by buyers and sellers does it become a ‘contract’.
+Realtors use board approved sales contracts which usually have have built in periods for attorney review.
+An attorney will use this time to examine the contracts and make necessary modifications (i.e. post possession, etc.).
+With the most up-to-date contracts (ie 7.0) both the buyer and seller attorneys have 5-10 business days to make appropriate modifications to the contract and addendums.
+Since this period is ‘built-in’ both parties can feel comfortable signing a contract prior to delivery to their attorney.

 Homeowner Association: If you are a member of a HOA or any co-op provide us the name of the management company as well as a phone number and website.
 Track down the association Declarations (Rules) and Bylaws and get a copy to your agent.
 This information will always be requested by a buyer before they make an offer.